 Handmade soaps or homemade cookies are often welcomed gifts, whether from friends, neighbours or family members, but in this case from 1930s Italy shows that sometimes these can have some disturbing things inside them, more disturbing than questionable chemicals or ocean polluting micro-beads, this is the case of “La saponificatrice di Correggio” or “The soap maker of Correggio”

-In 1921 the couple moved to Lauria, Pansardi’s native town, while living there in 1927 Cianciuli was arrested and sentenced for fraud, after her release they relocated again to Lariano in Alta Iripinia.
-In 1930 their home was destroyed by an earthquake, which then led to their final move to Correggio in the Province of Reggio Emilia, Cianciulli opened a small shop in the town and was well-respected and popular with residents in her neighbourhood.
+The couple moved to Pansardi’s hometown of Lauria in 1921, they settled until 1927 when Cianciulli was arrested and sentenced for fraud, after she was released, they relocated again to Lariano in Alta Iripinia.
+An earthquake hit the area in 1930 destroying their home, this led to them making a final move to Correggio in the Province of Reggio Emilia, Cianculli opened up a small shop in the town and became a well-respected and popular member of the community.

-During her marriage to Pansardi, Cianciulli endured 17 pregnancies, three of the children were lost to miscarriage and ten died in their youth.
-It is said that she was a very superstitious woman and would often seek the advice of fortune tellers, one fortune told her years before that she would marry and have children, but that all of them would die young, as a result of the fortune tellers words and the tragedy of losing so many children she was very protective of the four remaining children.
-In her numerous trips to see fortune tellers it was also reported that she visited a Romani who practiced palm reading, and she was told “In your right hand I see prison, in your left a criminal asylum”.
+In her marriage to Pansardi, Cianciulli endured 17 pregnancies, she miscarried three and ten died in their youth.
+Cianculli would often seek the guidance and comfort of fortune tellers and reportedly one told her in her youth that she would marry and have children, but all of them would die young, the fortune tellers words coupled with the fact she lost so many children made her extremely protective of her four remaining children, especially her eldest son and reportedly favourite child Giuseppe.
+In one visit to a Romani palm reader she was told by the reader “In your right hand I see prison, in your left criminal asylum”.

-Faustina Setti was a local spinster who had come to Cianciulli for help in finding a husband, Cianciuli told her that there was a man in Pola for her, but she must not tell anyone the news, she persuaded Setti to write letters and postcards to relatives and friends assuring them that she was okay while away and that they were to be mailed when she arrived in Pola.
-Setti visited Cianciulli once more before her departure, she was given a glass of wine that Cianciulli had drugged, once she was incapacitated enough, Cianciulli killed her with an axe and dragged her body to a closet.
-Cianciulli described what she did to Setti’s body in grim detail in her official statement saying, “I threw the pieces into a pot, added seven kilos of caustic soda, which I had bought to make soap, and stirred the mixture until the pieces dissolved in a thick, dark, mush that I poured into several buckets and emptied in a nearby septic tank.
+The first victim was a local spinster Faustina Setti, she had come to Cianculli for help in finding a husband, in the reading Cianculli told her that there was a man in Pola waiting for her, but she must not tell anyone.
+She persuaded Setti to write letters and postcards to relatives and friends assuring them that she was okay while away telling her they are to be posted when she arrives in Pola.
+Before her departure Setti made one final visit to Cianculli’s house, she was invited in and given a glass of wine that had been drugged, once she was subdued Cianculli picked up and axe and killed her then dragged her body to a closet.
+She described what she did to Setti’s body in grim detail in her memoir ‘An Embittered Soul’s Confession’ she said: “I threw the pieces into a pot, added seven kilos of caustic soda, which I had bought to make soap, and stirred the mixture until the pieces dissolved in a thick, dark, mush that I poured into several buckets and emptied in a nearby septic tank.
 As for the blood basin, I waited until it had coagulated, dried it in the oven, ground it and mixed it with flour, sugar, chocolate, milk and eggs as well as a bit of margarine, kneading all the ingredients together I made lots of crunchy tea cakes and served them to the ladies who came to visit, though Giuseeppe and I also ate them.”
 Some sources also claim that Cianciulli received 30,000 Italian lire (unit of currency in Italy before the euro) as a payment for her service.
 In today’s money that would be roughly €15.49 (£13.39) ($20.22), which was obviously a big sum of money back then.

 Cianciulli’s next murder was speculated to have taken place on 5th September 1940, Francesa Soavi looked to Cianciulli for spiritual guidance with her career, Cianciulli claimed to have found her a job at a school for girls in Piacenza, she was also persuaded to write postcards and letters to friends and relatives from Correggio telling them her plans, Soavi came to visit Cianciulli before she left and was given drugged wine and also killed with an axe, Soavi’s body was given the same treatment as Setti’s.
 Cianciulli again gained financially from Soavi’s before killing her as it was reported that she obtained 3,000 Italian lire (€1.55) (£1.34) ($1.75) before she died.